At first glance, the biggest difference between High Street and online estate agents is the price.

-Conversely, independent experts, The Advisory found that High Street agents generate a 5% better price, while increasing viewers by 48% and offers by 64%.
+Conversely, other sources found that High Street agents generate a 5% better price, while getting up to 40% more viewings and 60% more offers.

 However, it is important to remember that the numbers involved vary hugely between the two groups.
 In 2017, online agents were involved in just 104,807 home sales, compared to 1,532,700 sold the traditional way.